nkibr001/FCC---Tribute-Page/README.md

 # FCC---Tribute-Page
-FCC proj to make a Tribute Page in Responsive Web Design Certification
+FCC proj to make a Tribute Page for Responsive Web Design Certification